 TrustID Certificate Type Naming Requirements Personal and TrustID Medium Assurance Hardware Unaffiliated The DN must include an authenticated commonName must be a combination of first name, surname, and optional initials.
 Business; Administrative CA for Administrators and Registration Authorities; Administrative CA for Authorized Relying Parties; TrustID FATCA Organization In addition to the authenticated commonName (as described above), the DN must also include the authenticated legal Subscribing Organization name in organizationName.
-Optionally, the organizationUnitName may be used to name the Subscribing Organization unit/department that is associated with the subscriber, if provided by the Subscriber.
+Optionally, the organizationUnitName may be used to name the Subscribing Organization unit/department that is associated with the Subscriber, if provided by the Subscriber.
 Secure Email The DN must include a validated email address provided in emailAddress.
 There is no commonName included in the DN for this type of Certificate.
 Device The DN for a must include a unique name populated in commonName that identifies the electronic Device that will contain the associated Cryptographic Module.
-Server Domain Validation (DV) Where the CN is empty then the FQDN or a single IP address must be named in the subjectAlternativeName and must be flagged as critical.
-If the CN is present, then it will contain a single IP address or FQDN that is one of the values contained in the Certificate's subjectAltName extension.
-Server Organization Validation (OV) Where the CN is empty, then the FQDN must be named in the subjectAlternativeName and must be flagged as critical.
-The subject distinguished name must be as set forth in the CA/Browser Forum Guidelines for the Issuance and Management of Publicly-Trusted Certificates" published at https://cabforum.org .
-If the CN is present, then it will contain a single IP address or FQDN that is one of the values contained in the Certificate's subjectAltName extension.
-Server Extended Validation (EV) If present, the CN must contain a single Domain Name(s) owned or controlled by the Subject and to be associated with the Subject's server.
+Server Domain Validation (DV) Where the Subject Distinguished Name is empty, then the FQDN or a single IP address must be named in the subjectAltName and must be flagged as critical.
+If the Subject Distinguished Name is present, then it will contain a single IP address or FQDN that is one of the values contained in the Certificate's subjectAltName extension.
+Server Organization Validation (OV) Where the Subject Distinguished Name is empty, then the FQDN must be named in the subjectAltName and must be flagged as critical.
+The Subject Distinguished Name must be as set forth in the CA/Browser Forum Guidelines for the Issuance and Management of Publicly-Trusted Certificates" published at https://cabforum.org .
+If the Subject Distinguished Name is present, then it will contain a single IP address or FQDN that is one of the values contained in the Certificate's subjectAltName extension.
+Server Extended Validation (EV) If present, the Subject Distinguished Name must contain a single Domain Name(s) owned or controlled by the Subject and to be associated with the Subject's server.
 Such server may be owned and operated by the Subject or another entity (e.g., a hosting service).
 The Subject Distinguished Name fields are also subject to the requirements of Section 9.2 of the CA/Browser Forum Guidelines for the Issuance and Management of Extended Validation Certificates.
-Wildcard Certificates are not allowed for EV Certificates except as permitted under Appendix F of the CA/Browser Forum Guidelines for the Issuance and Management of Extended Validation Certificates.
-If the CN is present, then it will contain a single IP address or FQDN that is one of the values contained in the Certificate's subjectAltName extension.
+Wildcard Certificates are not allowed for Server EV Certificates except as permitted under Appendix F of the CA/Browser Forum Guidelines for the Issuance and Management of Extended Validation Certificates.
+If the Subject Distinguished Name is present, then it will contain a single IP address or FQDN that is one of the values contained in the Certificate's subjectAltName extension.
 Extended Validation Code Signing The DN must include the authenticated legal Subscribing Organization name in commonName.
+The DN must also include the authenticated legal Subscribing Organization name in organizationName.

-TrustID Certificate Type Naming Requirements The DN must also include the authenticated legal Subscribing Organization name in organizationName.
-Optionally, the organizationUnitName may be used to name the Subscribing Organization unit/department that is associated with the subscriber, if provided by the Subscriber.
+TrustID Certificate Type Naming Requirements Optionally, the organizationUnitName may be used to name the Subscribing Organization unit/department that is associated with the Subscriber, if provided by the Subscriber.
 Time-Stamping Authority Time-Stamping Authority Certificates are issued to IdenTrust and used in conjunction with the Time-Stamping Authority Server service.
-The DN must include the commonName, with a value of "TrustID Timestamp Authority $$ " where $$ is the Iteration of the TrustID Timestamp (e.g. 1, 2) The DN must include organizationName, with a value of "IdenTrust".
+The DN must include the commonName, with a value of "TrustID Timestamp Authority <m>" where <m> is the Iteration of the TrustID Timestamp (e.g. 1, 2)</m></m> The DN must include organizationName, with a value of "IdenTrust".
 The DN must also include countryName, with a value of "US".
 Card Authentication TrustID Card Authentication Certificates must include a unique name for identifying the associated Cryptographic Module.